-Join Eve Porcello for an in-depth discussion in this video In-browser Babel transpiling, part of Up and Running with ECMAScript 6.
+Join Eve Porcello for an in-depth discussion in this video In-browser Babel transpiling, part of Learning ECMAScript 6.

 - When you work with Babel on a real project…I definitely don't encourage you to use the…In Browser Transformer.…This will force our browser to convert all of the ES6 to ES5…at run time, which will make our projects run much slower.…For the purposes of this class, though we're just going…to be demo-ing some small feature examples of ES6…so we don't need our code to be lightening fast.…To get started we're going to open the index.html file…that lives inside of our 2_2 folder.…Up here at the top, in our script tag, we have a function…that contains some ES6 features, notice on line five here…the arguments that we're passing to this function…have default arguments.…